Shuvo018/Neural-Network-from-scratch-in-pyton/README.md

 # Why we need weight in neural network?
 Weights set the standards for the neuron's signal strength.
 This value will determine the influence input data has on the output product.
+# What is the weight range of a neural network?
+The weights in the network are initialized to small random numbers ranging for example from `-1.0 to 1.0`, or `-0.5 to 0.5`.